-Semantics: Bid \$0.42/hour for either c5.4xlarge or c5a.4xlarge instances, treated interchangeably, while they are available at that price, and buy t2.large instances at full price

-- --minNodes MINNODES Minimum number of nodes of each type in the cluster, if using auto-scaling.
+- Semantics: Bid \$0.42/hour for either c5.4xlarge or c5a.4xlarge instances, treated interchangeably, while they are available at that price, and buy t2.large instances at full price - --minNodes MINNODES Minimum number of nodes of each type in the cluster, if using auto-scaling.
 This should be provided as a comma-separated list of the same length as the list of node types. default=0 - --maxNodes MAXNODES Maximum number of nodes of each type in the cluster, if using autoscaling, provided as a comma-separated list.
-The first value is used as a default if the list length is less than the number of node-Types. default=10 - --preemptableCompensation PREEMPTABLECOMPENSATION The preference of the autoscaler to replace preemptable nodes with non-preemptable nodes, when preemptable nodes cannot be started for some reason.
+The first value is used as a default if the list length is less than the number of node-Types. default=10 - --targetTime TARGETTIME Sets how rapidly you aim to complete jobs in seconds.
+Shorter times mean more aggressive parallelization.
+The autoscaler attempts to scale up/down so that it expects all queued jobs will complete within targetTime seconds.
+(Default: 1800) - --betaInertia BETAINERTIA A smoothing parameter to prevent unnecessary oscillations in the number of provisioned nodes.
+This controls an exponentially weighted moving average of the estimated number of nodes.
+A value of 0.0 disables any smoothing, and a value of 0.9 will smooth so much that few changes will ever be made.
+Must be between 0.0 and 0.9.
+(Default: 0.1) - --scaleInterval SCALEINTERVAL The interval (seconds) between assessing if the scale of the cluster needs to change.
+(Default: 60) - --preemptableCompensation PREEMPTABLECOMPENSATION The preference of the autoscaler to replace preemptable nodes with non-preemptable nodes, when preemptable nodes cannot be started for some reason.
 Defaults to 0.0.
 This value must be between 0.0 and 1.0, inclusive.
 A value of 0.0 disables such compensation, a value of 0.5 compensates two missing preemptable nodes with a non-preemptable one.
-A value of 1.0 replaces every missing pre-emptable node with a non-preemptable one. - --nodeStorage NODESTORAGE Specify the size of the root volume of worker nodes when they are launched in gigabytes.
+A value of 1.0 replaces every missing pre-emptable node with a nonpreemptable one. - --nodeStorage NODESTORAGE Specify the size of the root volume of worker nodes when they are launched in gigabytes.
 You may want to set this if your jobs require a lot of disk space.
-The default value is 50. - --nodeStorageOverrides NODESTORAGEOVERRIDES Comma-separated list of nodeType:nodeStorage that are used to override the default value from -nodeStorage for the specified nodeType(s).
-This is useful for heterogeneous jobs where some tasks require much more disk than others.
+The default value is 50.

+nodeStorageOverrides NODESTORAGEOVERRIDES Comma-separated list of nodeType:nodeStorage that are used to override the defau ılt va lue from -nodeStorage for the specified nodeType(s).
+This is u seful for heterogeneous jobs where some tasks require much more d lisk tl nan others.